-China’s National Medical Products Administration (NMPA) Medical Device Technical Review Center has released 39 updated medical device registration guidelines, effective December 1, 2025.
-This substantial update represents one of the most comprehensive refinements to NMPA medical device registration requirements in recent years and reflects China’s continued commitment to strengthening regulatory oversight, standardizing submissions, and improving review efficiency.
+China’s National Medical Products Administration (NMPA) Medical Device Technical Review Center released 39 updated medical device registration guidelines effective December 1, 2025; one of the most comprehensive refinements to NMPA registration requirements in recent years.
+For manufacturers pursuing or maintaining access to the Chinese market, these guidelines are now fully in effect and represent active compliance obligations, not upcoming changes to prepare for.

 Scope of the Updated Guidelines